How we earn our money

 Prepaid cards are commonly issued by Mastercard or Visa, meaning they are broadly accepted in stores, for online payments, and for cash withdrawals, both in Germany and internationally.

-However, because they are not tied to a credit line or checking account, prepaid cards may have limited functionality for services that require deposit reservations, such as hotel bookings or car rentals.
+However, because they are not tied to a credit line, prepaid cards may have limited functionality for services that require deposit reservations, such as hotel bookings, car rentals, car sharing, or scooter rentals.

 With most prepaid credit cards, you can also pay bills on your mobile phone via Apple Pay and Google Pay or contactless via NFC.